zhiyiYo/PyQt-Fluent-Widgets/README.md

 ## Documentation
 Want to know more about PySide2-Fluent-Widgets?
 Please read the [help document](https://qfluentwidgets.com) 👈

+## License
+PySide2-Fluent-Widgets adopts dual licenses.
+Non-commercial usage is licensed under [GPLv3](./LICENSE).
+For commercial purposes, please purchase [commercial license](https://qfluentwidgets.com/price) to support the development of this project.

+Copyright © 2021 by zhiyiYo.

 ## Video Demonstration
 Check out this [▶ example video](https://www.bilibili.com/video/BV12c411L73q) that shows off what PyQt-Fluent-Widgets are capable of 🎉